| April 27, 2020 | Lifestyle

 As cool as it looks, we don’t recommend lighting while drawing on the joint during ignition, as it often results in an uneven cherry and a higher likelihood of canoeing, the dreaded run of fast-burning herb that can sabotage a good joint.

 This can be especially problematic with twax joints and blunts, as you can ignite the BHO to the point that it burns out of control, ruining your hard work.
-Follow these links to learn more about the different types of cannabis concentrates, and how to safely make your own dabs or hash oil at home.
+Follow this guide to learn more about the different types of cannabis concentrates, and how to safely make your own dabs or hash oil at home.

 Whatever you do, just make sure you have a heat source at your disposal!
 While it may sound obvious, we can almost guarantee that the lack of a lighter has halted more than one of your joint sparking operations.